 Baby Games For Month 10: Call and Response

-Kids can now follow two-phase patterns.
+By month 10, kids can now follow two-phase patterns.
 Teaching some call and response is particularly entertaining for onlookers.
 “When I say MMM you say Bop.
 Mmm…”

 Baby Games For Month 11: Spoon Challenge